Brain Fog

 Michelle Monje:

-Long COVID represents persistence symptoms, usually multiple symptoms, after the resolution of an acute COVID infection.
+Long COVID represents persistence of symptoms, usually multiple symptoms, after the resolution of an acute COVID infection.
 And one of the most distressing and common components of Long COVID is what we are calling brain fog.
 It is a cognitive impairment syndrome characterized by impaired attention, memory, speed of information processing and multitasking.

 Nicholas Weiler: